Dan Kwong: Manzanar Baseball Project

-In 2023 Kwong embarked on his largest, most ambitious project yet: restoring the baseball field at Manzanar National Historic Site in the Owens Valley of California (where is his mother and her family were incarcerated during WWII), and producing an exhibition doubleheader there with players from the Japanese American baseball leagues of California.
+In 2023, Kwong began his largest restoration project to date: the restoration of the baseball field at Manzanar National Historic Site in California's Owens Valley, where his mother and her family were incarcerated during World War II.
+As part of the project, he also organized a doubleheader exhibition featuring players from California's Japanese American baseball leagues.

 These are actually two separate efforts with separate budgets and production teams: Field Restoration (Manzanar's project) and Exhibition Doubleheader (Kwong's concept) - however both have been spearheaded by Kwong since Fall 2023.

 Overseen by Manzanar's archeologist and Cultural Resources Program Manager Jeff Burton, Field Restoration work has been led by Kwong contributing approx. 1,000 hours of volunteer labor (and counting).
 Technical expertise has been provided by Construction Supervisor Chris Siddens, a retired welder and construction worker from the nearby town of Independence (also a volunteer), and Dave Goto, Manzanar's award-winning Chief Arborist.

 Produced by multicultural performing arts organization Great Leap, Inc., the first Exhibition Doubleheader was staged October 26, 2024 for players & family only, due to staffing limitations.
 Described by Kwong as "historically-based, culturally-rooted performance art", the event received widespread national and international media coverage, furthering his basic goal of bringing wider attention to the story of Japanese American internment - the largest mass incarceration in United States history.